openhie/openhim-mediator-mhero/README.md

   * Add new Routes
     * Name: 'iHRIS cache trigger'
     * Host and port: the host and port of your OpenInfoMan server
-    * Route Path: /CSD/pollService/directory/<your_document>/update_cache
+    * Route Path: /CSD/pollService/directory/your_document/update_cache

 The mediator will automatically install a default polling channel that will trigger the cache update of a document from iHRIS at 1:30am every night.

-Note, you will need to replace '<your_document>' with a user specified document, and edit the rest of the channel settings to suit your needs.
+Note, you will need to replace `your_document` with a user specified document, and edit the rest of the channel settings to suit your needs.

 Manual installation